ExpressVPN Review 2023

 We should also mention ExpressVPN's audits, the last of which focused on the Lightway protocol (done by Cure53).
 Per that audit's findings, ExpressVPN's Lightway is a highly secure protocol designed to keep your personal information away from anyone's eyes.

-Just recently, there was also an audit of ExpressVPN's Windows, macOS, and Linux apps.
+There was also an audit of ExpressVPN's Windows, macOS, and Linux apps.
 Those were 3 independent audits done by F-Secure and Cure53, proving that ExpressVPN comes free of vulnerabilities.
 Therefore, no matter which of those desktop apps you use, you can be 100% sure that your IP address and your sensitive information will never leak.

-There was also a recent audit done by KPMG and Cure53, focusing on the VPN's data logging practices.
+There was also an audit done by KPMG and Cure53, focusing on the VPN's data logging practices.
 As per those audits, ExpressVPN doesn't collect any personally identifiable information.
 And even if someone asks for your data, ExpressVPN won't be able to provide anything - as it has no data on its servers.

 That said, ExpressVPN is ahead of its competition in terms of transparency.
 This VPN goes through regular audits to prove that its systems are built from the ground up to preserve and protect your privacy on the Internet.